root-project/root/README/ReleaseNotes/v610/index.md

   target_link_libraries(Main Event)
   ```
 - Added option `builtin_all` to enable all the built in options.
-- For rootcling_stage1 (formerly known as rootcling_tmp), the package structure was changed to enable homogenous visibility
+- For rootcling_stage1 (formerly known as rootcling_tmp), the package structure was changed to enable homogeneous visibility
   settings across object files.
 See core/README for an overview.
 - Several non-public headers are not copied into include/ anymore; they reside in the PACKAGE/res/ subdirectory in the source tree.
 - The IMT switch is set to on by default.